Gum Health in Tomball, TX

 Advanced periodontal disease is treated with surgery, which is almost always successful in managing the condition, and it’s usually covered by common insurance plans.
 With mild periodontal disease, there are highly effective NON-surgical procedures that, combined with improved dental hygiene, can virtually halt the spread of the disease.
 These treatments are also usually covered under most dental insurance plans.

-We can help arrest your gum disease and bring your smile back to health.
+Dr. Dave K. Dorroh, DDS, can help arrest your gum disease and bring your smile back to health.
 Give us a call today at 281-351-0039.
+Our dentist in Tomball, TX, welcomes patients from the surrounding areas of Spring, The Woodlands, Vintage Park, Magnolia, and 77070.